-The MAB then make recommendations for grant funding to the Board of Trustees for formal approval in April.
+The MAB then make recommendations for grant funding to the Board of Trustees for formal approval.
 At this point a commitment is made for the first year of grant funding, subsequent years are approved in principle subject to research progress and, of course, the charity’s finances.

 Applicants will be kept informed throughout the process.